01 of 10

 - Pencil and ruler

 - Bone folder

 Mark Center of the Square

 This is a clever design for a box that can be adapted to any size of square.
-The top, sides, bottom and even inserts for the inside can all be stamped.
+You'll start by making the lid, then repeat the folds with a smaller piece of paper to make the base.
+The top, sides, bottom and even the inserts for the inside can all be stamped.

 03 of 10

 As you begin to fold the paper, try using a bone folder tool to help make a crisp fold.
 This will give you a great quality finish.